cfrm17/BalanceSheetRisk/README.md

 Most of the subaccounts are simple, and simply project cash flows for the instruments that are not rate dependent.
 Therefore, most are simple discounted cash flow models.
 The only subaccount that was dynamic (i.e. the cash flows depended on the interest rates) were the cashable GICs.

 The cashable GIC is essentially a GIC that is redeemable, and this redemption is modeled with a rate dependent function.
-We define the current coupon as the coupon that would be offered on a brand new Cashable GIC as Cc, and customer coupon of the (aged) GIC to be C. In the model, the current coupon is modelled using the 1 month spot rate.
+We define the current coupon as the coupon that would be offered on a brand new Cashable GIC as Cc, and customer coupon of the (aged) GIC to be C. In the model, the current coupon (see https://finpricing.com/lib/FiBondCoupon.html) is modelled using the 1 month spot rate.

 The current refinancing incentive is the difference between